Japan's "Kill Bill" restaurant operator defies new virus curbs

-The government declared a fourth coronavirus state of emergency for the capital, Tokyo, and nearby areas on Thursday just two weeks before the Olympic Games are due to begin.
-Given the persistent infections, spectators won’t be allowed in any Olympic venues in greater Tokyo.
+The government declared a fourth coronavirus state of emergency for the capital, Tokyo, on Thursday just two weeks before the Olympic Games are due to begin.
+Given the persistent infections, spectators won't be allowed in any Olympic venues in greater Tokyo.

 The coronavirus curbs, to run until Aug.
 22., include asking restaurants to close early and stop serving alcohol in exchange for a government subsidy.

-Kozo Hasegawa, president of Global-Dining Inc, which runs 43 restaurants including one that inspired a bloody fight scene in the movie “Kill Bill: Volume I”, said he would not obey the rules.
+Kozo Hasegawa, president of Global-Dining Inc (7625.T), which runs 43 restaurants including one that inspired a bloody fight scene in the movie "Kill Bill: Volume I", said he would not obey the rules.

 "We will continue our ordinary operations all through this new state of emergency with alcoholic beverages served," Hasegawa said in a message to Reuters.